Stevenage F.C.: Football League (2010–present)

 The club began the 2019–20 season without a win in the opening month, and manager Maamria was subsequently sacked in September 2019.
 First-team coach Mark Sampson took caretaker charge, but with the club in 23rd place after several months under his management, Graham Westley returned for a fourth spell in December 2019.
 Two months later, Westley resigned, and was replaced by Alex Revell, who had previously assumed the role of player-coach at the club.
 The club was in last place of League Two when the season was suspended due to the COVID-19 pandemic in March 2020.
-EFL clubs formally agreed to end the season during an EFL meeting on 9 June 2020, although "ongoing disciplinary matters" involving 23rd-placed Macclesfield Town, who had failed to pay their players on six separate occasions during the season, meant that Stevenage might be reprieved.
+EFL clubs formally agreed to end the season during an EFL meeting on 9 June 2020, although "ongoing disciplinary matters" involving 23rd-placed Macclesfield Town, who had failed to pay their players on six occasions during the season, meant that Stevenage might be reprieved.
 Stevenage were initially relegated from League Two after an independent disciplinary panel opted to deduct Macclesfield two points on 19 June, with a further four suspended.
 This was the maximum penalty that could be applied without enforcing relegation, and the panel identified this as a key factor in its decision.
 The EFL successfully appealed the panel's ruling, winning on 11 August; the four previously suspended points were applied to the 2019–20 season, meaning Stevenage finished 23rd and therefore remained in League Two.

 Under Revell's management, the club finished the 2020–21 season in 14th position in League Two.
 After three victories in the first 16 matches of the 2021–22 season, Revell departed as first-team manager and was replaced by Paul Tisdale in November 2021.
 Tisdale left the club in March 2022, having won three of his 21 matches as manager.
 With the club placed 22nd in League Two after a nine-match winless run, three points clear of relegation, Steve Evans was appointed as manager.
 The team won four of their final nine matches, avoiding relegation and finishing in 21st position.
 During the 2022–23 season, under Evans' management, Stevenage earned promotion to League One after finishing second in League Two.
 That season, the club also defeated Premier League club Aston Villa 2–1 at Villa Park in the FA Cup third round, scoring two goals in the final minutes after trailing for most of the match.
 Evans departed for Rotherham United towards the end of the 2023–24 season and was succeeded by returning manager Alex Revell.
+Under Revell, the club recorded its joint-highest Football League finish by placing sixth in League One in the 2025–26 season, before losing to Stockport County in the play-off semi-finals.